 The Beeck Center strongly encourages those who hold the following intersecting identities to apply: Black, Native or Indigenous, People of Color, LGBTQIA+, non-binary, poor or working-class, persons living with disabilities, neurodivergent, young, undocumented, speak English as a second language, and others with lived experience in overlooked and/or underestimated communities.

 Do student analysts have to be located in Washington, D.C.?

-What background and experience are a student analyst expected to have?
+What is the background and experience that a student analyst is expected to have?

 Our students have a wide range of backgrounds, experiences, and skillsets.
 We thrive as an interdisciplinary center that brings together students with a variety of interests, majors, and career goals.
-Student Analyst position requirements are tailored to the project’s specific needs and are detailed in position descriptions found on the Careers page of our website.
+Student Analyst position requirements are tailored to the specific needs of the project and are detailed in position descriptions, found on the Careers page of our website.